dhairyraval/football-stats/README.md

  - Using Axios
  - Resolving CORS issues when using 3rd party resources like APIs
  - Using material-ui components
- - Hosting react-apps with guthub pages
+ - Hosting react-apps with github pages